 The best view, of course, remains that from the top of Lions Head.

 Unfortunately, we didn’t have a dreamy sunset.
 Just before the sun went down, it became cloudy and started to rain.
-Actually that was also quite impressive.
+Actually that was also quite impressive as well.
 Even without a perfect sunset, climbing Lions Head was definitely worth it.
 And bonus, it was a good and solid workout.

 Day 10: Cape Town – Mossel bay